How Orbit Works

 orbit install

-Every ip requires a Manifest file, named
+Every project requires a Manifest file, named

 Orbit.toml

-An ip saves its world state by storing a Lockfile, called
+A project saves its world state by storing a Lockfile, called

 Orbit.lock

-Users customize their experience with Orbit using Configurations, which collections of Targets, Settings, and Protocols.
+Users customize their experience with Orbit using Configurations, which are collections of Targets, Settings, and Protocols.
 All of these items are defined in an Orbit configuration file, called

 config.toml